kontorol/kmc-ng/docs/contribution/logging-guidelines.md

 ```

 ### Add logger instance to a component
-1. import `KalturaLogger`:
+1. import `KontorolLogger`:
 ```
-import { KalturaLogger } from '@kaltura-ng/kaltura-logger';
+import { KontorolLogger } from '@kontorol-ng/kontorol-logger';
 ```

-2. add provider to `KalturaLogger`, use the same name as the component name:
+2. add provider to `KontorolLogger`, use the same name as the component name:
 ```
 @Component({
   providers: [
-      KalturaLogger.createLogger('EditRoleComponent')
+      KontorolLogger.createLogger('EditRoleComponent')
   ]
 })
 export class EditRoleComponent {